knickels/Player-Stage-Manual/CONTROLLER_C.md

 PlayerClients, one connected to each robot, and you would do this with the following code:
 ```
-PlayerClient robot1("localhost", 6665);
+client1 = playerc_client_create(NULL, "localhost", 6665);
-PlayerClient robot2("localhost", 6666);
+client2 = playerc_client_create(NULL, "localhost", 6666);
 ```
 If you are only using one robot and in your .cfg file you said that it would operate on port 6665 then the port parameter to the PlayerClient class is not needed.

 Once we have established a PlayerClient we should connect our code to the device proxies so that we can exchange information with them.
 Which proxies you can connect your code to is dependent on what you have put in your configuration file.
 For instance if your configuration file says your robot is connected to a laser but not a camera you can connect to the laser device but not the camera, even if the robot (or robot simulation) has a camera on it.

 Proxies take the name of the interface which the drivers use to talk to Player.
 Let's take part of the Bigbob example configuration file from